-The lower protein level provides a softer texture for cakes, muffins, etc., compared to the chewiness you would want in a bread.
-A gluten-free pastry flour blend may only contain white rice flour, but with only an additional gram of protein, per serving, I found that adding a bit of brown rice flour a healthy choice, while still making a perfect gluten free cake flour blend.
-Regular gluten cake flour contains about 8% to 10% protein, versus 5% to 8% in pastry flour.
-In gluten-free baking we need more.
+The lower protein level provides a softer texture for cakes, muffins, etc., compared to the chewiness you would want in bread.
+A gluten-free pastry flour blend may only contain white rice flour, but with only an additional gram of protein, per serving, I found that adding a bit of brown rice flour is a healthier choice and still makes a perfect gluten free cake flour blend.
+Regular (gluten-containing) cake flour contains 8% to 10% protein, versus 5% to 8% in pastry flour.
+In gluten-free baking we need more than that.

 - 3/4 cup potato starch

-- 1/2 cup sorghum or oat flour
+- 1/2 cup sorghum (or certified gluten-free oat flour)

-- 1/4 cup _superfine_ brown rice flour (or more superfine white rice flour)
+- 1/4 cup superfine brown rice flour

-- 1/4 cup tapioca starch
+- 1/4 cup tapioca flour (or cornstarch)

-- 2 teaspoons gluten-free baking powder* (I use Rumford's.)
+- 2 teaspoons gluten-free baking powder

-- 2 teaspoons xanthan gum (or guar gum for corn-free)
+- 2 teaspoons xanthan gum

 Did you know?